geotrev/social-data-cleanup/README.md

 ## Reddit

 ### Required:
-- You must use old.reddit.com for this script.
+- You must use `old.reddit.com`.
 Change it in your user preferences, near the bottom.
 - You must be on the desktop site.

 ### Recommended: